Tykocin: World War II

-During World War II, it was occupied by the Soviets from 1939 to 1941 and the Germans from 1941 to 1944.
-The Jewish population of Tykocin, estimated at 2,000 people, was eradicated by Nazi Germans during the Holocaust.
+From 1941 to 1944, it was occupied by Germany.
+The Jewish population of Tykocin, estimated at around 2,000 people, was almost entirely murdered during the Holocaust.
 On 25–26 August 1941, the Jewish residents of Tykocin were assembled at the market square for "relocation", and then marched and trucked by the Nazis into the nearby Łopuchowo forest, where they were executed in waves into pits by SS Einsatzkommando Zichenau-Schroettersburg under SS-Obersturmführer Hermann Schaper.
-A memorial now exists outside the town for the Tykocin pogrom.
+The Germans then looted and ransacked Jewish property, destroying much of the Jewish material heritage.